marioroy/nvidia-driver-on-clear-linux/README.md

 *Starting fresh?
 Obtain a recent Clear Linux image, 38300 or later, from the [release archive](https://cdn.download.clearlinux.org/releases/).
 Currently running < 38270 and updating the OS >= 38270?
 Please refer to the [community article](https://community.clearlinux.org/t/cl-38270-good-news-the-bad-news-and-solution-for-nvidia-graphics/8466) on getting NVIDIA graphics working again.*

+*Using a NVIDIA Optimus laptop?
+Select the lts kernel in 'Advanced options' and later install the 520 driver.
+See also, [tip by leiniercs](https://community.clearlinux.org/t/the-nvidia-driver-automation-transitions-to-wayland-era/8499/3).*

 Depending on the CL release, the open-source nouveau driver may not work with recent NVIDIA graphics (3000 series or later).
 The solution is to install the OS in text mode.
 Press the letter `e` on the boot screen and prepend `nomodeset 3` with a space to the list of kernel arguments.
 The OS will boot into multi-user mode and prevent the nouveau driver from loading.
 Press enter to boot the OS.
 Instructions are provided on the screen for running the installer.

 During setup, remember to enter `[A]` Advanced options.
 Select "Kernel Command Line" and enter `nomodeset 3` to "Add Extra Arguments".
 Optionally, go back to the prior screen and choose the `lts` (recommended) or `native` kernel under "Kernel Selection".
 Also disable automatic OS updates if desired.